wwivbbs/wwiv/install/docs/readme-wwiv.txt

 The command line parameters have changed quite a bit, I suggest running "bbs -? | more" to see the list of changes.

-So far, WWIV 5.5 is still fully compatable with your existing WWIV 4.30 and 5.x installations (Just drop it in and run wwivconfig to upgrade the data files and go for the most part).
+So far, WWIV 5.x is still fully upgradable from your existing WWIV 4.30 and 5.x installations (Just drop it in and run wwivconfig to upgrade the data files and go for the most part).